shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/SystemsPlan.md

         <b>Pipeline:</b>We will build a Machine Learning pipeline that has several steps and data can flow into and out from these steps where each step performs specific tasks such as pre-processing or training
     </li>
     <li>
         <b>Data Pre-processing:</b>This component will prepare the data so that it is usable for any learning process.
-This involves imputing missing values, scaling and normalizing the data, performing transformations such as address normalizations or case sensitivities or encoding or labelling data.
+This involves joining, some transforms and encoding.
 The final transformed data will flow through the Data Processing Pipeline to the next stage often saving the transformed files somewhere for efficient usages by the next stages in the pipeline
     </li>
     <li>
         <b>Feature Engineering:</b>This component will analyze all the features and drop features that are not necessary.
 Additionally it might perform some higher order transformations that generate new features that are permutations and combinations of the original input features to create the final set of features to be used for training